leonardr/cce-python/README.md

 At the end of this process, you'll see a number of large files in the `output` directory.
 These files represent the work product of each step in the process.

-The files you're most likely interested in are the `FINAL-` series, which represent conclusions about which books were renewed and which weren't.
+The files you're most likely interested in are the `FINAL-` series, which represent this project's final conclusions about which books were renewed and which weren't.

-If you think there's been a mistake or a bad assumption somewhere in this process, it's easy to fix: change the corresponding script, re-run it, then re-run the subsequent scripts to get a new set of `FINAL-` files.
+If you think there's been a mistake or a bad assumption somewhere in this process, it's easy to fix.
+Change the corresponding script, re-run it, then re-run the subsequent scripts to get a new set of `FINAL-` files.